oconnor0/BeaconRoad/Book/334-Wizard.md

             - *Without this special ability, written spells are only words on a page.*
             - *Follow the Spell Creation procedure with the GM to define your first spell.*
     - **Studied Spells.**
-        - Studied Spells allows you to reduce Stress costs of Powers using UTTER.
+        - Studied Spells allows you to reduce Stress costs of Powers using Utter.
 Select appropriate Powers.
 Reduce their Stress costs (not below 1).
-You cannot reduce Stress costs more than a cumulative 1 + TIER + UTTER.
+You cannot reduce Stress costs more than a cumulative 1 + Tier + Utter.
             - For example, if you are Tier 2 with Utter 4 (so 1 + 2 + 4 = 7), you could reduce the Stress cost of one Power by 3 and another by 4.
     - **Warded.**
         - You may take 1 Stress to resist a supernatural consequence.
-Gain +1 WARD.
+Gain +1 Ward.
 - Select one of the below starting items:
     - `[ ]` Well-made vestments (Light Armor, 2 Soak Boxes, -10 damage/box).
     - `[ ]` Well-made staff (2H, 5', [d6] effect die).